tschw/get-guitar/README.md

-the potentially vibe-killing "math homework", so I can focus more on playing and maintain a balanced and foolishly artful mindset, sensitive to emotion, much more inspiring to creative processes than when having to think hard, which I in particularly am allergic to, since I like to play improvisational music as to balance doing so writing Software.
+the potentially vibe-killing "math homework", so I can focus more on playing and maintain a balanced and foolishly artful mindset, sensitive to emotion, much more inspiring to creative processes than when having to think hard, which in particularly I am allergic to, since I like to play improvisational music as to balance writing Software.

 The **[Wiki](https://github.com/tschw/perfect-harmony/wiki/Perfect-Harmony-for-Free)**
 contains articles logging my insights on music and harmony in a from-scratch